caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

 }
 ~~~

 I'm very skeptical about that solution.
 It leads to more entanglement and very complex hierarchies.
 At least that's what I have seen in java codebases.
 Also you need to be in control of the class that have these properties, and need to keep changing _them_, if new requirements change the semantics.
 With typeclasses you just add an instance for that datatype.
 No meaningless hierarchies or changes on the datatype are needed, as we'll see below.
+But this could be me being paranoid and battle scarred.

 # Typeclasses for semantics with safety

-The main point, from my perspective, of using typeclasses, is that allows to write methods that only take type parameters -- i.e. `isRecent[T]( t:T )`.
+The main point, of using typeclasses, is that allows to write methods that only take type parameters -- i.e. `isRecent[T]( t:T )`.
 The code written in this manner tends to be simpler and more correct, since it is impossible to make assumptions about the arguments.

 The typeclass  is also a "wrapper" for `Email`.
 The usage of `isRecent` with a typeclass will be like this: